eylau-ucsd/lake-of-pseudo-random-fire/readme.md

 `f(x) = AESEncrypt(K, x) || AESDecrypt(K, !x)`

 Where `x` refers to the 16-byte bytestring that corresponds to the 32-character hexstring, `||` refers to bytestring concatenation, `AESEncrypt(K, x)` and `AESDecrypt(K, x)` are the respective AES encryption and decryption algorithms for a key `K` and message `x`, and `!x` refers to the bitwise complement of `x` (i.e. if you flipped each bit in `x` once).
 A new value for key `K` is generated for every new room the player enters, and does not change until the player advances to a new room.
+The player does not have access to this key `K`.

 To beat this game, the player cannot rely on pure luck and blindly guess 50 coin flips correctly in a row - that is mathematically infeasible.
 Rather, they must design an algorithm that can distinguish between the pseudorandom response and the random response to queries.
 In theoretical cryptography, this is called an *adversary*.